 The analysis in this section will consist of two parts, the first one focusing on consumer rights and the other, on welfare-related impacts.
-Regarding consumer rights, in the first step, we will discuss the links between consumer needs and trade liberalisation.
-This will include the literature review, according to which consumers usually benefit from global trade and FTAs due to lower prices of purchased goods and services resulting from the reduction of tariffs and NTMs.
+In the first step of the part related to consumer rights, we will discuss the links between consumer needs and trade liberalisation.
+This will include the literature review, according to which consumers usually benefit from global trade and FTAs due to lower prices of purchased goods and services resulting from tariffs and NTMs reduction.
 Further benefits include the availability of a wider variety of traded goods and services being made available to the consumers and the related satisfaction of diverse needs and preferences.
 We will also establish areas of interest for the EU's and India's consumers and examples of products and services which may benefit consumers and where the ongoing negotiations may contribute to further market opening.
 The scope of the analysis will also be guided by the EU Better Regulation Tool Nr 33 related to impacts on consumers.

 Aspects requiring particular attention and further analysis will be marked in the heat map.
 Subsequently, we will use the outcomes of the economic modelling to identify sectors with a particular relevance for consumers, where trade between the EU and India will be likely to increase as a result of the future agreement.
-This will be complemented by findings from the economic part of the analysis and the analysis of negotiation texts tabled by the EU in areas which may be relevant for consumers, e.g., TBT, SPS or digital trade, to name a few.
-Other areas that will be relevant and where we will seek advice from the negotiators include, e.g., public procurement.
-In this part, we will also seek to determine, whether the future investment supported by the IPA and the EU-India cooperation, incl. in regulatory aspects, may bring about tangible results in the short- to medium-term supporting the FTA results and positive impacts for consumers.
+This will be complemented by findings from the economic part of the analysis and the analysis of negotiation texts tabled by the EU in areas which may be relevant for consumers such as TBT, SPS or digital trade, to name a few.
+We will also consider and seek advice from negotiators in other relevant areas, such as public procurement.
+We will also seek to determine, whether the future investment supported by the IPA and the EU-India cooperation may bring about tangible results in the short- to medium-term supporting the FTA results and positive impacts for consumers.
 Moreover, given the increasing awareness and expectation by consumers that production processes along the value chains respect human rights, labour, and environmental standards, we will also include those elements into our analysis.
 We will finish with conclusions and recommendations.

-The second part of our analysis in this section will focus on potential impacts on welfare, incl. wages and other types of income, Consumer Price Index (CPI), poverty and inequality levels, and the situation of vulnerable groups, incl. vulnerable consumers.
+The second part of this section' analysis will focus on potential welfare impacts, including wages and other types of income, Consumer Price Index (CPI), poverty and inequality levels, and the situation of vulnerable groups, including vulnerable consumers.
 In the first step, we will analyse the situation of different consumer groups in the EU and India, observed trends and factors influencing them.
-This will include, e.g., the analysis of indicators, such as the share of the population living below the poverty line, the share of those being at the risk of poverty and social exclusion, and the inequality levels.
-In this part, we will also seek to identify groups in the EU's and India's population which either live in poverty or are at the risk of poverty and social exclusion.
-These may include elderly people, persons with disabilities, unemployed and other persons being inactive on the labour market, migrants, and children, among others.
+This will include, e.g., the analysis of indicators, such as the share of the population living below the poverty line, the share of those being at the risk of poverty and social exclusion, and inequality levels.
+We will also seek to identify groups in the EU's and India's population which either live in poverty or are at the risk of poverty and social exclusion.
+These may include elderly people, persons with disabilities, unemployed and other persons inactive in the labour market, migrants, children, and others.